JosephBrendler/joetoo/README.md

 ## Development and AI Policy

-joetoo's AI policy differs from that of its primary external upstream source joetoo-upstream human developer(s) may use AI tools for research, discussion, debugging, design review, and suggestions.
+joetoo's AI policy is still in develoment but differs from that of its primary external upstream source [joetoo-upstream AI Policy](https://github.com/JosephBrendler/joetoo-upstream/README.md)

+joetoo-upstream uman developer(s) may use AI tools for research, discussion, debugging, design review, and suggestions.
 AI tools may be used in an advisory capacity only.
 Developers may not authorize any agentic AI system to modify the repository, execute its development workflow, or commit changes.

 All changes to this repository are made, reviewed, tested as appropriate, documented in the VCS workflow, and committed by a human developer.
 The human developer(s) retain responsibility for the design, implementation, correctness, licensing, and provenance of committed content.